ronak-d/Shopmee.com/README.md

 - Includes Products pages as well as main product page which has all the products at the same place.
 - Sorting and Filtering made as a part of functionality.
 - Redux used for dispatching an action for adding To Cart.
-- Made products pages just by using Dynamic Axios using GET request
+- Made products pages just by using Dynamic Axios using GET requests.